FacundoCuba/murema/README.md

 - `-t`, The average depth threshold.
 An integer > 0.
 Default = 1000.
 The average depth threshold is a key value.
 If the reads aligned to a reference equals or surpasses it, MuReMa will select that reference to obtain a consensus using it as template and generate a graph for it.
 The threshold could be lower if you work with bacterial reads (for example, `-t 100`) or higher if you are working with amplicons (for example, `-t 5000`).
 - `-T`, Specify that the provided reads are already trimmed.
 - `-U`, Specify that the provided reads are untrimmed (default).
+- `-m`, Specify that the consensus sequence will be called using the specifically aligned reads.
 - `-v`, Display the version of the script.
 - `-h`, Display help message.
 ```bash